Every The Big Bang Theory fan, avid or otherwise, will know who the feisty but sweet microbiologist Bernadette Rostenkowski-Wolowitz is.

 Melissa Rauch was born in Malboro Township in New Jersey.

-In an interview with Maxim as part of a photo-shoot she did for them (more on that later) she told them that, like Bernadette did in the early episodes of The Big Bang Theory, she waited tables at a couple of restaurants and bars whilst studying at college.
+In an interview with Maxim as part of a photoshoot she did for them (more on that later), Melissa told them that, as Bernadette did in the early episodes of The Big Bang Theory, she waited tables at a couple of restaurants and bars whilst studying at college.

-She knew from an early age that she wanted to perform, or as she puts it herself “I was a theater dork in high school and did all the plays“.
+Melissa knew from an early age that she wanted to perform, or as she puts it herself, “I was a theater dork in high school and did all the plays.”

 She is married to writer Winston Rauch, whom she met in college, and together they have collaborated on a few projects.

-Melissa stared in a one-woman show called The Miss Education of Jenna Bush which she collaborated on with her husband, Winston.
+Melissa starred in a one-woman show called The Miss Education of Jenna Bush which she collaborated on with her husband, Winston.